AllanChain/zotero-arxiv-workflow/README.md

 ## 🎈 Explanation of each feature

+Features can be disabled from the plugin settings, but this will not affect the JavaScript API.

 ### 🪢 Merge arXiv paper and the published one

 The main logic of merging items is described [above](#-how).
 A few points to emphasis: